 Important topics of UPSC Syllabus can be checked here.

 The Geographical Indication registration confers the following benefits:

 - Legal protection to the products

-- Prevents unauthorised use of a GI tag products by others
+- Prevents unauthorised use of GI tag products by others

-- Helps consumers to get quality products of desired traits and is assured of the authenticity.
+- It helps consumers to get quality products of desired traits and is assured of authenticity.

 Role of GI in Rural Development

 Geographical indications are mostly traditional products, produced by rural communities over generations that have gained prominence on the markets for their precise qualities.